linode/docs/docs/guides/applications/media-servers/how-to-install-jellyfin/index.md

     ![Library Dashboard](jellyfin-disable-port-mapping.png)

 1. Click the **Next** button.
-Your setup is now complete and you'll be required to sign in as the user with the password you setup earlier.
+Your setup is now complete and you are required to sign in as the user with the password you setup earlier.

 ### Disable Unneeded Features (Recommended)

 [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) is a protocol that incorporates [Universal Plug and Play](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) (or UPnP) standards for digital media sharing across devices.
-As port `1900` will be openly available and any DLNA device or application can have full unrestricted access to your content, we recommend disabling DLNA if you won’t be using it.
+Port `1900` is openly available and any DLNA device or application can have full unrestricted access to your content.
+Therefore, we recommend disabling DLNA if you are not using it.

- Click the "hamburger" menu in the top left corner of Jellyfin, choose *Dashboard*, and on the left side of the screen choose *DLNA*, then disable and save your DLNA settings.
+Click the "hamburger" menu in the top left corner of Jellyfin and choose *Dashboard*.
+Then on the left side of the screen choose *DLNA*, then disable and save your DLNA settings.

 ![Disable DLNA](DLNAremoval.png)